HackYourFuture/UsingAPIs/Week3/README.md

 For more information about CORS have a look at the [MDN article](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

 If you really are stuck and have no inspiration, have a chat with your project mentor and talk it through together to come up with something.

+## Tip: Get a JSON viewer extension for Chrome
+Something like [this extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) will make it easier to work with an API.
+If your request returns JSON, which the API's do, it will format it nicely in your browsers so that you can easily navigate what the API is giving you.

 ## Final product
 The final product (the repository is the product, not just the application) should be something that you can show off on your CV.
 So have a look at our technical assignment guidelines [here](https://github.com/HackYourFuture/ta_guidelines) and our design guidelines [here](https://github.com/HackYourFuture/design_guidelines) to see what it entails.
 By following those guidelines your app AND your code will look great, making it a great thing to show off to employers.
 You will also get into the habit of doing this with all the technical assignments you will get during your job search.